Growth and nodal current of complexified horocycle eigenfunctions: Kernel gives a semiclassical PDO

 The proof of Proposition \ref{prop:pdo} is obtained by standard tools giving Composition Theorem in the theory of Fourier Integral Operators.
 This theory does not cover our case of semiclassical operators with complex phase.
-If the corresponding canonical graph calculus is established then we will be able to argue as follows.
-Let $A_1\colon (\mbox{functions on }\HH)\to(\mbox{functions on }\Sigma_t)$ be operator with kernel $K_t^\tau(z,P)$, and $A_2\colon (\mbox{functions on }\Sigma_t)\to(\mbox{functions on }\Sigma_t)$ be multiplication by $a$.
-Then, in the left-hand side of relation claimed in Proposition~\ref{prop:pdo} we have quadratic form given by $A_1^*A_2 A_1$.
-Considering all the three factors as Fourier Integral Operators, we may compose their graphs (see Introduction) and arrive to the identical graph for the whole $A_1^*A_2 A_1$.
-Together with symbol multiplication, this would allow us to obtain a semiclassical PDO at the right-hand side of the relation from Proposition \ref{prop:pdo}.
-Mollification ($\eta$-regularization as above) may then be implemented in a bit another way.
+If the corresponding canonical graphs calculus is established then we will be able to argue as follows.
+Let $A_1\colon (\mbox{functions on }\HH)\to(\mbox{functions on }\Sigma_t)$ be operator with kernel $K_t^\tau(z,P)\cdot \exp(-\tau\varphi(t,t,\theta(P)))$ , and $\mathcal M_a\colon (\mbox{functions on }\Sigma_t)\to(\mbox{functions on }\Sigma_t)$ be multiplication by $a$.
+Then, in the left-hand side of relation claimed in Proposition~\ref{prop:pdo} we have quadratic form given by $A_1^*\mathcal M_a A_1$, up to $\eta$-mollification as above; this mollifier is indeed necessary, for, otherwise, there will be dimension defect in graphs.
+More precisely, operator with kernel will not be a semiclassical PDO since its symbol is too singular.